coder/envbox/README.md

 ## Coder Template

-A [Coder Template](https://coder.com/docs/v2/latest/templates) can be found in the [coder/coder](https://github.com/coder/coder/tree/main/examples/templates/envbox) repo to provide a starting point for customizing an envbox container.
+A [Coder Template](https://github.com/coder/coder/tree/main/examples/templates/envbox) can be found in the [coder/coder](https://github.com/coder/coder) repo to provide a starting point for customizing an envbox container.

+To learn more about Coder Templates refer to the [docs](https://coder.com/docs/v2/latest/templates).

 ## Development